AVEVA/CONNECT-data-services-developer-docs/content/api-reference/tenant/tenant-namespaces.md

 ---

 # Namespaces
-A Namespace is a logical unit of organization for data within a tenant.
-It is a collection of types, streams, and stream views.
+A namespace is a logical unit of organization for data within a tenant.
+It is a collection of SDS types, streams, and stream views.
 Each tenant may contain more than one namespace.
 Before you can put any data into the system for a given tenant, a namespace must be created within the scope of that tenant.
-Namespace identifiers are unique within an account.
-A namespace is a collection of SDS types, streams, and stream views.
 Namespace identifiers are unique within a tenant.
-Requirements for namespace identifiers must meet the following critieria: contain 100 characters or fewer, contain only alphanumeric characters, underscores, dashes, spaces, and periods; not contain two consecutive periods, not start or end with a period, not start with two consecutive underscores, not contain leading or trailing whitespace.
+Requirements for namespace Ids are the following:

+- Must contain 100 characters or fewer
+- Must only contain alphanumeric characters, underscores, dashes, spaces, and periods
+- Must not contain two consecutive periods
+- Must not start or end with a period
+- Must not start with two consecutive underscores
+- Must not contain leading or trailing whitespace

 In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.
 You can create one or more namespaces within a tenant.
 Each namespace is effectively an instance of SDS, within which you create types and streams, stream views, data views, and metadata.
+Creating and deleting namespaces must be done within CONNECT.
+See [Create a folder and enable CONNECT data services](https://docs.aveva.com/bundle/connect-data-services/page/1284463.html).

 ## `List All`